RLHF May Not Reflect Genuine Preferences: Non-Attitudes

 \subsection{Constructed Preferences}

-A parallel literature in judgment and decision-making demonstrates that preferences are often constructed at the moment of elicitation rather than retrieved from stable mental representations.
-The work of \citet{slovic1995construction} on ``the construction of preference'' shows that people do not possess complete preference orderings waiting to be revealed.
-Instead, they build preferences on the spot using whatever considerations seem relevant \citep{payne1992behavioral}.
-The evidence for this phenomenon is extensive.
-Preference reversals occur when people prefer A over B in direct choice but rate B higher on numerical scales \citep{lichtenstein1971reversals}.
+A parallel literature in judgment and decision-making demonstrates that preferences are often constructed at the moment of elicitation rather than retrieved from stable mental representations. \citet{slovic1995construction}, on ``the construction of preference'', shows that people do not possess complete preference orderings waiting to be revealed.
+Instead, they build preferences on the spot using whichever considerations seem relevant \citep{payne1992behavioral}.
+For instance, preference reversals occur when people prefer A over B in direct choice but rate B higher on numerical scales \citep{lichtenstein1971reversals}.
 Similarly, framing effects show that ``90\% survival rate'' and ``10\% mortality rate'' produce different choices despite identical information \citep{tversky1981framing}.
 Order and context effects show that presentation sequence and irrelevant alternatives influence choices \citep{hogarth1992order}.
-Zaller's model provides a useful framework \citep{zaller1992nature}, in which he argues than possessing single ``true'' attitudes, people hold distributions over considerations.
+On political topics, individuals similarly hold a distribution of attitudes over considerations, rather than possessing a single ``true'' attitude \citep{zaller1992nature}.
 When asked to express a preference, they sample from this distribution based on what is salient at the moment of elicitation, so a different sample yields a different response.

-\paragraph{Implications for RLHF.} This framework suggests that annotators may often engage in preference construction rather than retrieval.
-The judgment that Response A is better may reflect whichever considerations happened to be salient.
-The same annotator on a different day might judge oppositely.
-Viewing annotation data through this lens raises the question of how much variation reflects construction processes rather than stable values.
+\paragraph{Implications for RLHF.} We suggest that, particularly for ambiguous or value-laden annotation tasks, annotators may engage in artificial preference construction.
+A random utility reading over such variability may remain valuable.
+For instance, if an annotator chooses A over B in 75\% of contexts, this is a quantifiable weak preference, and training on it can be defensible.
+We agree this is often the right interpretation for genuinely constructed preferences, where variability reflects context-dependent weighting of legitimate considerations.
+Yet, we argue that it's crucial to distinguish these from two cases that random utility models do not separate: non-attitudes, where there is no underlying preference for variability to reveal, and systematic variation, where variability tracks features (surface wording, presentation order) the model should not learn.